Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We design and implement a training-free, zero-shot pose normalization pipeline for long-sleeve garment imagery, providing efficient and consistent pose editing for industry use. \item We develop an algorithm to identify and segment sleeves and torso regions, enhancing editing accuracy for garment consistency. \item We introduce a logo-preservation workflow that detects, suppresses, and reintegrates logos across edits, maintaining brand identity in an automated and scalable manner. \end{itemize}
+Unlike conventional methods that rely heavily on textual prompts or fine-tuned datasets, \textsc{FashionRepose} emphasizes adaptability and speed, making it particularly suited for real-world applications where scalability and consistency are paramount.
+Its near real-time editing capabilities ensure that fashion brands can meet the demands of dynamic markets without compromising quality or brand identity.

-By providing a scalable, efficient, and identity-preserving editing solution, \textsc{FashionRepose} enables potential applications in e-commerce, fashion marketing, and design prototyping, addressing the industry's demand for precise, adaptable, and identity-consistent image transformations.
+The contributions of our study are summarized as follows: \begin{enumerate} \item A zero-shot pose alignment pipeline tailored for long-sleeve garments, providing efficient and consistent edits suitable for industrial applications. \item A computer vision algorithm for identifying and segmenting sleeve and torso regions, enabling precise and consistent edits while preserving garment structure. \item A logo-preservation workflow that detects, suppresses, and reintegrates branding elements, such as logos and labels, to maintain brand identity across edited images. \end{enumerate}